StevenKehrli/Trelnex/Trelnex.Core.Api/README.md

 ## Best Practices

-1. **Use the Application class** for new projects to get standardized setup and middleware
+1. **Use the Application.RunAsync method** for new projects to get standardized setup and middleware with async service registration support
 2. **Create strongly-typed permission policies** rather than using string-based claims
 3. **Add health checks** for all external dependencies and critical services
 4. **Configure observability** to monitor application performance
 5. **Use typed HTTP clients** with the client extensions for external service integration
 6. **Implement proper exception handling** with HttpStatusCodeException for RFC 7807-compliant API error responses
 7. **Follow layered configuration** with environment-specific settings
+8. **Use async data provider registration** with methods like `AddCosmosDataProvidersAsync`, `AddDynamoDataProvidersAsync`, etc.

 ## Extension Points